-All tannin-rich plants had lower production of gas than control (Table 5).
+The in vitro incubation of each tannin-rich plant separately allowed to obtain additional information on their effects on rumen function and methane production.
+All tannin-rich plants had lower production of gas than control (natural grassland hay based on Dichanthium spp.; Table 5).
 Musa spp. and Calliandra calothyrsus were those that produced less gas.
 Only Musa spp., Calliandra calothyrsus and Acacia nilotica had lower VFA production and FOM than control (P < 0.05).
 All tannin-rich plants produced more acetate and less butyrate than control, resulting in the absence of difference in the ratio of acetate or acetate+butyrate to propionate between control and tannin-rich plants.
 Compared to control, methane production when expressed as mL/24 h was reduced for Leucaena leucocephala, and to a greater extent for Musa spp., Calliandra calothyrsus and Acacia nilotica.
 When methane production was expressed per 100 mM of VFA produced, only Acacia nilotica and Musa spp. decreased production (P < 0.05) compared to control.

-The relationships between the content and type of tannins in plants and the in vitro and in situ parameters were further explored through a principal component analysis (Supplementary Figure 4) that showed that indicators of the extent of ruminal degradation and fermentation, including methane, were opposed on the first axis to total CT content and CT fractions, but not to HT.
+The relationships between the content and type of tannins in plants and the in vitro and in situ parameters were further explored through a principal component analysis (Supplementary Figure 3) that showed that indicators of the extent of ruminal degradation and fermentation, including methane, were opposed on the first axis to total CT content and CT fractions, but not to HT.